 Secondly, higher wavelength lasers (around the 2,000nm wavelength) can be utilized, we call this process transparent laser plastic welding or TLPW.
 This process is still considered laser plastic welding, but it is not the same concept as through-transmission laser welding, described previously.
 The higher wavelength laser will transmit through both parts, but the majority of the beam energy can be focused precisely at the joint interface where heating takes place simultaneously in both parts.

 It is also possible to weld two opaque parts.
 To get a black part typically plastics are doped with carbon black, however, carbon black is also a great infrared absorber making it impossible to use in the upper layer during transmission welding.
-Instead of carbon black very dak red and green dyes can used to achieve an optically black look while still remaining laser transmissive.
+Instead of carbon black, a very dark red or green dye can be used to achieve an optically black look while still remaining laser transmissive.
 Other opaque color combinations are possible as well.

 The part to the right is a gear sensor housing, a very common application in the automotive industry.